graykode/matorage/README.md

 #### 1. Set up Minio Server with docker

-quick start with NAS(network access storage) using docker!
-It can be managed through the web through the address http://127.0.0.1:9000/, and security is managed through ``MINIO_ACCESS_KEY`` and ``MINIO_SECRET_KEY``.
+quick start with NAS(network access storage) using docker It can be managed through the web through the address http://127.0.0.1:9000/, and security is managed through ``MINIO_ACCESS_KEY`` and ``MINIO_SECRET_KEY``.

 ```bash